okeuday/cpg/README.md

 -------

 CPG provides a process group interface that is similar to the pg2 module within Erlang OTP.
-The pg Erlang OTP module is experimental and people have avoided using it.
-However, the pg2 module is used internally by Erlang OTP, and is currently the most common approach to the combination of availability and partition tolerance in Erlang (as they relate to the CAP theorem).
+The pg2 module is used internally by Erlang/OTP, and is currently the most common approach to the combination of availability and partition tolerance in Erlang (as they relate to the CAP theorem).
 When comparing these goals with gproc (and its usage of `gen_leader`), gproc is focused on availability and consistency (as it relates